getgrav/grav-learn/pages/01.basics/04.basic-tutorial/docs.md

 **Congratulations**, you have now successfully created a new page in Grav.
 There is much more you can do with Grav, so please continue reading to find out about more advanced capabilities and in-depth features.

 >>> If you have any issues accessing this new page, you probably either missing your `.htaccess` file (Apache web server only) or you may need to edit the `RewriteBase` command in you `.htaccess` file.
-Please consult the [Troubleshooting](../troubleshooting) section for more information.
+Please consult the [Troubleshooting](../../troubleshooting) section for more information.

-[installation]: installation
+[installation]: ../installation
-[folderstructure]: folder-structure
+[folderstructure]: ../folder-structure
-[syntax]: ../content/markdown
+[syntax]: ../../content/markdown
-[pageheaders]: ../content/headers
+[pageheaders]: ../../content/headers
+[yaml]: ../../advanced/yaml
 [ordering]: http://learn.getgrav.org/content/content-pages